Frnn4268/K8s_3-tier_webapp/README.md

 While the whole point of this course is that you probably won't want/need to run the application locally, we can do so as a starting point.

-The Taskfile contains the commands to start each application:
+The `Taskfile` contains the commands to start each application:

-### Postgres
+### PostgreSQL

-It's way more convenient to run postgres in a container, so we will do that.
+- It's way more convenient to run postgres in a container, so we will do that.

-`task postgresql:run-postgres` will start postgres in a container and publish port 5432 from the container to your localhost.
+- `task postgresql:run-postgres` will start postgres in a container and publish port 5432 from the container to your localhost.

 **🚨 NOTE:** After starting the database, you need to run the migration file in `./postgresql/migrations` to create the table that the APIs use.
 This can be done with `postgresql:run-psql-init-script`.

-### api-node
+### api-node - Node.js

-To run the node api you will need to `task api-node:install` to install the dependencies.
+- To run the node api you will need to `task api-node:install` to install the dependencies.

-After installing the dependencies, `task api-node:run` will run the api in development mode with nodemon for restarting the app when you make source code changes.
+- After installing the dependencies, `task api-node:run` will run the api in development mode with nodemon for restarting the app when you make source code changes.

-### api-golang
+### api-golang - Golang

-To run the golang api you will need to run `task api-golang:install`.
+- To run the golang api you will need to run `task api-golang:install`.

-After installing the dependencies, `task api-golang:run` will build and run the api.
+- After installing the dependencies, `task api-golang:run` will build and run the api.

-### client-react
+### client-react - Vite.js

-Like api-node, you will first need to install the dependencies with `task client-react:install`.
+- Like api-node, you will first need to install the dependencies with `task client-react:install`.

-After installing the dependencies, `task client-react:run` will use vite to run the react app in development mode.
+- After installing the dependencies, `task client-react:run` will use vite to run the react app in development mode.

-### load-generator-python
+### load-generator-python - Python

-This service uses poetry to manage dependencies.
+- This service uses poetry to manage dependencies.
 You will need to install the dependencies with `task load-generator-python:install`.

-After installing the dependencies, `task load-generator-python:run` will run the application.
+- After installing the dependencies, `task load-generator-python:run` will run the application.